html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-adv/en/index.md

 - **.applyAuthorStyles**
     - `true` - styles defined in the author's document are applied.
 This of this as allowing styles to "bleed" across the boundary.
-    - `false - Default.
+    - `false` - Default.
 Author styles are not applied to the shadow tree.

+Below is a demo for seeing how a shadow tree is effected by changing this properties.

 <pre class="prettyprint">
 &lt;div>&lt;h3>Host title&lt;/h3>&lt;/div>
 &lt;script>
 var root = document.querySelector('div').webkitCreateShadowRoot();
-root.applyAuthorStyles = <span id="code-applyAuthorStyles">false</span>;
+root.applyAuthorStyles = <span id="code-applyAuthorStyles">true</span>;
 root.resetStyleInheritance = <span id="code-resetStyleInheritance">false</span>;
 root.innerHTML = '&lt;style>h3{ color: red; }&lt;/style>' +
                  '&lt;h3>Shadow DOM Title&lt;/h3>';